 This command may be used to execute a combination of SPARQL queries and updates.
-To execute queries only, the query command should be used, where to execute updates only, the update command should be used.
+Use the query command to execute SPARQL queries.
+Use the update command to execute SPARQL updates.

 An example of using the sparql command is shown below: